computer-agents/agent-studio/README.md

 Playground is a holistic and scalable benchmark for measuring and training an AI's general intelligence across the world's supply of games, websites and other applications, in both online desktop and mobile environments.
 Agents need such a comprehensive and online environment to explore and learn the knowledge of the digital world.

+## Contributing

+We welcome and value contributions from everyone, no matter the scale.
+Please check out [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get involved.

 ## Setup environment

 ```bash